njh/mqtt-sn-tools/README.md

 Publishing
 ----------

-    Usage: mqtts-pub [opts] -t <topic> -m <message>
+    Usage: mqtt-sn-pub [opts] -t <topic> -m <message>

       -d             Enable debug messages.
-      -h <host>      MQTT-S host to connect to.
+      -h <host>      MQTT-SN host to connect to.
 Defaults to '127.0.0.1'.
       -i <clientid>  ID to use for this client.
-Defaults to 'mqtts-tools-' appended with the process id.
+Defaults to 'mqtt-sn-tools-' appended with the process id.
       -m <message>   Message payload to send.
       -n             Send a null (zero length) message.
       -p <port>      Network port to connect to.
 Defaults to 1883.